benlumley/msp-osd/README.md

  -  `Timer 2` (more specifically - it's the `Total Armed Time` timer, which is the default for Timer 2 - it needs the "Fly Min" icon in the OSD)
  -  `Throttle position`

-FakeHD uses the first of these two it finds to indicate when you are in or out of the menu/stats.
+FakeHD uses the first of these two it finds as a switch to indicate when you are in or out of the menu/stats.
 FakeHD will find the associated icon from the element and then use its presence/absence to enable/disable the gaps.
 If you don't use either of these elements, FakeHD will still work; but you will see the gaps in the menus + post flight stats.

-If you want to use this feature, but don't want either of these elements to show in the OSD, then add the throttle element to the OSD somewhere, then set `package-config set msp-osd fakehd_hide_throttle_element true` and FakeHD will use the throttle element for switching but not display it on screen.
+If you want to use this feature, but don't want either of these elements to show in the OSD,  add the throttle position element to the OSD somewhere, then set `package-config set msp-osd fakehd_hide_throttle_element true` and FakeHD will use the throttle element for switching but not display it on screen.

+Notes:

-b) Because of a, if you switch to a different quad or OSD config (specifically the Fly Min element is in different place), FakeHD will center - you will need to reboot your Goggles to get it back.
+ - Because of this switching feature, if you chaneg to a different quad or OSD config (specifically the switch element is in different place), FakeHD will center - you will need to reboot your Goggles to get it to recognise the switch element in a different location.

-c) Also because of a, if you are editing OSD in the configurator with the goggles on to preview and you move the Fly Min element around, it will cause the gaps to be disabled and everything to center.
-The new location of the Fly Min element will be found next time you reboot the goggles and it'll work as normal.
+ - Also because of this switching, if you are editing OSD in the configurator with the goggles on to preview and you move the switching element around, it will cause the gaps to be disabled and everything to center.
+The new location of the switching element will be found next time you reboot the goggles and it'll work as normal.

 ### iNav